Notes on the Geography of Italy: Siena

 The Porta Camollia, the north gate to the historic city.

 The Piazza Salimbeni, framed by the Tantucci, Salimbeni, and Spannocchi palaces.
-The statue is of Sallustio Bandini, founder of the Monte dei Paschi di Siena, an important bank.
+The statue is of Sallustio Bandini, founder of the Monte dei Paschi di Siena, an important bank even now.

 Nearby, the St. Christopher church seems austere in comparison.